PeachyDB-Inc/PeachyDB/FAQ.md

 <details>
   <summary>12.
 What is the default timeout of queries?</summary>
   <br>
-  We are setting a default timeout of 2 minutes, and this is the minimum timeout allowed because in the event of timeout we do not want to overwhelm the servers with continuous barrage of resubmissions of timedout requests.
+  We are setting a default timeout of 2 minutes, and this is the minimum timeout allowed because in the event of timeout we do not want to overwhelm the servers with continuous barrage of resubmissions of timed out requests.
   <br><br>
 </details>

+---